mdcoxe/recipe-share-app/README.md

-# recipe-share-app
+# Scrumptious V1.0
+Scrumptious is my first attempt at building a react native app using expo's cli.
+The initial version of the app is to make a crud app using react native.
+Currently the app works locally iOS, android and web(Android requires changing the backend source to 10.0.2.2:3010 to connect to the database).

+User authentication with JWT is already incorporated on the backend and has successfully been tested using postman.
+It has not been implemented on the frontend yet.

+## Technologies used
+- MERN Stack
+    - React & React Native
+    - NodeJS
+    - Express
+    - MongoDB
+- Backend Dependencies
+    - Cors
+    - DotENV
+    - Express
+    - Mongoose
+    - Nodemon
+    - Authentication with JWT, Bcrypt
+- Frontend Dependencies
+    - react-native-paper
+    - @react-navigation/native
+    - @react-navigation/stack

+## Lessons learned
+Biggest lesson is probably to just focus on one platform, like android.
+Documentation was difficult to digest and implement as much was out of date by 2+ years as well as some dependencies do not work well with expo(even if they had in the past).
+If I had stuck with a react app and built to be mobile friendly this project would have more than likely completed all the post MVP goals prior to project end date.

 ## Weekend Updates 23/24 Jan
-- Researched ideas, decided against socket.io
+- ~~Researched ideas, decided against socket.io~~
-- Researched best set-up for database(MongoDB vs PostgreSQL)
+- ~~Researched best set-up for database(MongoDB vs PostgreSQL)~~
-- Learned React native basics through code along tutorial(Built tesla app clone)
+- ~~Learned React native basics through code along tutorial(Built tesla app clone)~~

 ## Monday Updates 25 Jan
 - ~~Build backend~~ included authorization/authentication with jwt/bcrypt all routes and models included
-- ~~Built a cheatsheet for future use~~ incloudes some basic templates =>> [Cheatsheet](https://github.com/mdcoxe/dev-notebook/blob/main/Recipe-Sharing-App-Notes.md)
+- ~~Built a cheatsheet for future use~~ incloudes some basic templates =>> [Cheatsheet](https://github.com/mdcoxe/dev-notebook/blob/main/MERRNN-APP_Notes.md)

 ## Tuesday Updates 26 Jan
 - ~~Verify models work~~